-A loss on the deconsolidation of RBH of \$239 million was included in marketing, administration and research costs on the condensed consolidated statements of earnings for the three months ended March 31, 2019 and was included in the operating income of the Latin America & Canada segment.
+Aloss on the deconsolidation of RBH of \$239 million was included in marketing, administration and research costs on the condensed consolidated statements of earnings for the six months ended June 30, 2019 and was included in the operating income of the Latin America & Canada segment.
 The \$0.12 per share impact also included a tax benefit of \$49 million within the provision for income taxes, as discussed above, related to the reversal of a deferred tax liability on the unremitted earnings of RBH.
 For further details, see Note 8.
 Contingencies and Note 19.
-Deconsolidation of RBH .
+Deconsolidation of RBH.

-Fair Value adjustment for equity security investments - In the first quarter of 2020, we recorded an unfavorable fair value adjustment for our equity security investments of \$(62) million after tax (or \$0.04 per share decrease in diluted EPS).
+Fair Value adjustment for equity security investments - During the six months ended June 30, 2020, we recorded an unfavorable fair value adjustment for our equity security investments of \$62 million after tax (or \$0.04 per share decrease in diluted EPS).
 The fair value adjustment for our equity security investments was included in equity investments and securities (income)/loss, net (\$78 million loss) and provision for income taxes (\$16 million benefit) on the condensed consolidated statements of earnings.
 For further details, see Note 11.
 Fair Value Measurements.